silaspe/maths/docs/rand.md

 .

-I hope you have a good Friday!
+I hope you have a good Friday and today I am going to try to $3d$ model the following Platonic and Archimedean solids: cube, octahedron, truncated cube, truncated octahedron, cuboctahedron, great rhombicuboctahedron, rhombicuboctahedron, and snub cube.

+P.S. yes, these are just the ones with octahedral symmetry.